Capture of Montauban: 18th (Eastern) Division

 but the late detonation surprised and demoralised the Germans, whose fire diminished and the British swept over the German front trenches, making it the most successful mine detonation of 1 July.
 Several casualties were suffered by the battalion nearest to the Kasino Point mine.
-The three brigades having advanced from repaired trenches and taped lines, rather than from newly dug jumping-off trenches to disguise the imminence of the attack.
+The three brigades had advanced from repaired trenches and taped lines, rather than from new jumping-off trenches to disguise the imminence of the attack.

 The infantry advanced behind a creeping barrage over no man's land, which was about 200 yd wide.
 Troops of Reserve Infantry Regiment 109 (RIR 109) and Infantry Regiment 23 (IR 23) had garrisoned the area but on the day, most prisoners were from Bavarian Reserve Infantry Regiment 6 (BRIR 6), due to the number of casualties inflicted by the preparatory bombardment.
-In the east side of the crater area some German soldiers had survived the bombardment but those in the west end had been swamped by a flame projector and killed.
+On the east side of the crater area, some German soldiers had survived the bombardment but those in the west end had been swamped by a flame projector and killed.
 Machine gunners in the crater area were able to fire along no man's land into the left of the 55th Brigade battalions on the right flank, which caused many casualties, confusion and delay.
 The Germans opposite had time to man the support trench and strong points further back and when the creeping barrage moved on, about 300 German troops engaged the attackers with small-arms fire.
 By 8:37 a.m. the right-hand battalion had become pinned down in the German support line, blocked by The Warren to the front and the machine-guns in the crater field on the left.